MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-eks.md

 > [!TIP]
 > You can simulate container alerts by following the instructions in [this blog post](https://techcommunity.microsoft.com/t5/azure-security-center/how-to-demonstrate-the-new-containers-features-in-azure-security/ba-p/1011270).

-To view the alerts and recommendations for your EKS clusters, use the filters on the alerts, recommendations, and inventory pages to filter by resource type **AWS EKS cluster**.
+To view the alerts and recommendations for your EKS clusters, use the filters on the alerts, recommendations, and inventory pages to filter by resource type **AWS EKS Cluster**.

 :::image type="content" source="../media/defender-for-kubernetes-intro/view-alerts-for-aws-eks-clusters.png" alt-text="Screenshot of selections for using filters on the Microsoft Defender for Cloud security alerts page to view alerts related to AWS EKS clusters." lightbox="../media/defender-for-kubernetes-intro/view-alerts-for-aws-eks-clusters.png":::